chrisrzhou/datanaut.io/_resume/projects.md

 ------

 ### [Datanaut][]
-This is my personal homepage/blog where I organize all my projects, ideas, thoughts and opinions on my passionate journey through data science and visualizations.
+This is my data homepage/blog where I organize all my projects, ideas, thoughts and opinions on my passionate journey through data science and visualizations.
 The site is statically generated with Jekyll.